weakmemory/xmm/MELESHCHENKO_THESIS.md

 - The "not a, not b" step (Lm E.27) is proven in `src/reordering/ReordExecNaNb.v`.
 - The "b" step (Lm E.28) is proven in `src/reordering/ReordExecB.v`.
 - The "a" step (Lm E.29) is proven in `src/reordering/ReordExecA.v`.
-- The "rexec" step (Lm E.30) is provne in `src/reordering/ReordReexec.v`.
+- The "rexec" step (Lm E.30) is proven in `src/reordering/ReordReexec.v`.